lucasnpc/ordering-app/README.md

 * [FirebaseUI Authentication](https://github.com/firebase/FirebaseUI-Android/blob/master/auth/README.md) - FirebaseUI provides a drop-in auth solution that handles the UI flows for signing
 * [Hilt](https://dagger.dev/hilt/) - Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
 * [Jetpack Compose](https://developer.android.com/jetpack/compose) - Jetpack Compose is Android’s recommended modern toolkit for building native UI.
+* [Github Actions](https://docs.github.com/en/actions) - GitHub Actions is a feature of GitHub that allows you to automate, customize, and execute your software development workflows right in your repository.
+* [Kotlin Symbol Processing (KSP)]() - Kotlin Symbol Processing (KSP) is an API that you can use to develop lightweight compiler plugins.
+Compared to kapt, annotation processors that use KSP can run up to two times faster.